News

 Can you complete the challenge of listening to every track on a musical discoveries compilation?
 If you manage it, tell us!
 Tell the music makers involved.
 Tell the world on social media how you feel about what you heard.
 The people concerned would love to know your thoughts.

 We appreciate the fact that in 2022 not many have the time, patience or attention span to listen to even one track all the way through, let alone a whole playlist.
 Anybody who listens to even half of a musical discoveries compilation is somebody of exceptional stamina.
-We tend to big up on Twitter the people who manage to listen to a whole playlist.
-If you want a bit of free promotion from Wud Records on Twitter, you know what to do.

 A disclaimer!
 Clearly we cannot take responsibility for any of the content or functionality of these pages.
 If you find that something isn’t working as it should, please let us know what’s up and we’ll try to find a remedy.